Symbolism and New Society

-The Asian text pervades the whole semiotic spectrum of that which is performatively Asian, and distinct from the Non-Asian, yet a text which can interlink the East and the West, through a multitude of textual modes.
-The continuous recentralization and recontextualization of Asian texts, both locally and globally, are hence vital to representations of Asia, Linguistically, Anthropologically, Socioculturally, Politically, and beyond.
+The Asian symbolism pervades the whole semiotic spectrum of that which is performatively Asian, and which is distinct from the Non-Asian, yet a symbolism which can interlink the colonized with the decolonized, through a multitude of human ideologies.
+This again becomes more the case now as the boundaries of Asian symbolisms have become blurred through online textual modes, Linguistically and Anthropologically, and beyond.

 Citations and Publications

-All papers submitted to the CALA 2021 will be considered for review for publication in Top Tier journals and monographs.
+All papers submitted to The GLOCAL CALA 2021 will be considered for review for publication in Top Tier journals and monographs.

 University of The Philippines, Diliman